-Sometimes its challenging to choose a major and often students will change majors at least once during college.
-Its important to start exploring careers early in college as a freshman or sophomore and continue honing in on career options into the junior and senior years.
+Sometimes it is challenging to choose a major.
+Oftentimes students will change majors at least once during college.
+It is important to start exploring careers early in college and then continue to hone in on career options into the junior and senior years.
 For graduate students, exploring new career paths should begin the first semester of graduate school.

 Where are you?

 - I don't know what I'm interested in.

 - I feel unsatisfied with my choice of major and don't know what to do next.

 - I know what type of career I want, but I'm not sure what to major in for it.